Jean-Baptiste-Lasselle/kytes/README.md

 # Kytes

-It's That I like going up in the air with the clouds, but I also like my feet right there on the ground, here.
+It's That I like going up in the air with the clouds, but I also like my feet right there on the ground.

 Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.